-The Catholic colonizers They came with a clear idea: to expand and settle their Spanish-Catholic empire.
-They would achieve this by evangelizing the population and taking possession of the riches of the earth, which they were going to exploit thanks to the labor of Mayan indoctrinated by the Church.
+The Catholic colonizers came with a clear idea: to expand and establish their Spanish-Catholic empire.
+They would achieve this by evangelizing the population and taking over the riches of the land, which they were going to exploit thanks to the labor of the Mayan indoctrinated by the Church.

 Why were the convents a fundamental part of the success of colonization?

-The convents were centers of indoctrination and evangelistic instruction.
-They were spaces de culture where they were educating, evangelize and teach arts and crafts to the Mayan population.
-In every original Mayan town a church or convent was created, from which they carved the new souls that they needed for their cause.
+The convents were centers of indoctrination and evangelical instruction.
+They were spaces of culture where they were dedicated to educating, evangelizing and teaching arts and crafts to the Mayan population.
+In every original Mayan town a church or convent was created, from which they sculpted the new souls they needed for their cause.

-Many churches were part of convents where there were schools, workshops, hospitals, orchards, farm animals, cemetery, warehouses, the infirmary of the friars.
-Next to a first floor where there was the common dining room, the kitchen, library, pantry, bathrooms, profundis room.
+Many churches were part of convents where there were schools, workshops, hospitals, orchards, farm animals, cemetery, warehouses, the monks' infirmary.
+Next to a first floor where was the common dining room, the kitchen, library, pantry, bathrooms, profundis room.

 Ecclesiastical norms and laws

-The list is long just counting the Route of the Convents: Chapel to the Virgin of Guadalupe and the temple to Our Lady of the Nativity of Acanceh, temple and convent Virgen de la Asunción de Tecoh, convent of San Antonio de Padua and the Chapel of San Cristóbal de Tekit, Franciscan convent of Mamma, convent of San Miguel Arcángel de Hands, where did the Act of faith of Fray Diego de Landa, convent and parish of San Antonio de Padua de Ticul, the parish and convent of San Pedro and San Pablo de Teabo, the temple of the Immaculate Conception of Chumayel, where they found one of the Chilam Balam, the church of the Virgen de la Concepción de Telchaquillo, the church San Francisco de Asís in Oxkutzcab, temple and convent of the Assumption of Muna, Parish of San Francisco de Uman.
+The list is long just counting the Route of the Convents: chapel to the Virgin of Guadalupe and the temple to our Lady of the Nativity of Acanceh, temple and convent Virgen de la Asunción de Tecoh, convent of San Antonio de Padua and the Chapel of San Cristóbal de Tekit, Franciscan convent of Mama, convent of San Miguel Arcángel de Hands, where did the Act of faith of Fray Diego de Landa, convent and parish of San Antonio de Padua de Ticul, the parish and convent of San Pedro and San Pablo de Teabo, the temple of the Immaculate Conception of Chumayel, where they found one of the Chilam Balam, the church of the Virgen de la Concepción de Telchaquillo, the church San Francisco de Asís in Oxkutzcab, temple and convent of the Assumption of Muna, Parish of San Francisco de Uman.

 The churches usually open early morning until the 13h and in the afternoons from the 16h

-The Mayans and the Catholic Church
+The Mayans and their relationship with the Catholic Church

-The fact that during the Mayan civilization It was usual to pay tribute to the governors of city-states in the form of corn, clothing or public works, so that the new system would fit with strategic naturalness in the conquered Mayans.
+The fact that during the Mayan civilization it was customary to pay tribute to city-state governors in the form of corn, clothing, or public works, made the new system fit with strategic naturalness in the conquered Mayans.

-What else to do in this area
+What else to do in the Ruta de los Conventos area

 How to walk the Route of the Convents